cozygene/SLIViT/README.md

 A checkpoint of the pre-trained backbone is available <a href="TODO">here</a> although one may wish to train the model from scratch.
 A step-by-step procedure that includes pre-training, fine-tuning, and evaluating SLIViT is provided, along with a specific case study using 3D CT volumes (classifying nodule malignancy in the NoduleMNIST dataset).

 # Usage instructions
+Before using SLIViT, please make sure to have an appropriate Python environment with the relevant packages properly installed.
 Our model is implemented using PyTorch, and this repository supports PyTorch GPU and CPU implementation.
 ## Setting up the environment

 ### CPU Training